xing/mango/README.md

 The Plugin will start up the given `docker_image`, execute the given `android_task` and afterwards execute the `post_actions`.

 ## Configuration options
-The `emulator_docker` action has plenty of options to configure it.
+The `mango` action has plenty of options to configure it.

 | Option | Description | Default value | Optional | Type |
 | - |:-|-:| :-:| -:|